orix-software/orix-software.github.io/docs/hardware/i_o.md

 ## $342 : twilighte board register

-* b0,b1,b2 version number is equal to 1 or 2, but can be overwritten (There is not read only protection
+* b0, b1, b2 version number is equal to 1 or 2, but can be overwritten (There is no 'read only' protection)

 * b5 : if it's equal to 0 if we are on eeprom set, 1 if it's ram set